CoderSales/robotCanRevInterface/testMarkdown.md

 <body>

 <h2>Forward and Reverse in Pulse Width Modulation</h2>
-<p>Figure 1 shows microsecond pulses needed for full forward and full reverse.
+<p style="color:blue;text-align:center;">Figure 1 shows microsecond pulses needed for full forward and full reverse.
 From this lower speeds can be extrapolated on a pro rata bassis.</p>

 <figure id="figureId">
   <img src="/roboticsPMWForwardBackwardParameters.jpg" alt="Image of Motor Driver showing microsecond Pulses for Full Forward and Full Reverse" style="width:80%">